jchristopher/hierarchy/readme.txt

 = More information =

-If you'd like a lot more information on the implementation and workflow changes, [check out the screenshots](http://wordpress.org/plugins/hierarchy/screenshots/) and please see [the introduction](https://mondaybynoon.com/introducing-hierarchy/).
+If you'd like a lot more information on the implementation and workflow changes, [check out the screenshots](http://wordpress.org/plugins/hierarchy/screenshots/) and please see [the introduction](https://mondaybynoon.com/introducing-hierarchy/) and [the follow-up for 1.0](https://mondaybynoon.com/hierarchy-1-0-is-here/).

 == Installation ==